 Most courses are supported by a web-based course management system.
 Other technology resources include a digital library, online courses, campuswide wireless access and centrally supported computer labs.
 K-State believes that high-quality facilities and technology are necessary to meet evolving needs of students, faculty, researchers and staff.
 Recently, 20 K-State courses were converted to open or alternative textbooks, saving students more than $1 million.

 K-State offers more than 475 student organizations, including multicultural clubs, religious organizations, academic and professional groups, honor societies, sports and recreation opportunities, and arts and cultural events.
 Leadership development and student governance opportunities exist through formal courses, organized living groups and campus organizations.
 More than 1,000 students are enrolled in the leadership studies minor.
 We are proud to offer students the chance to hone their leadership skills for future careers in a diverse, global society.

 A priority to keep education affordable

 We recognize that pursuing a college degree is a significant investment.
 Each student has a personal financial assistance advisor available early in the college decision process.
-Each year, we award more than $230 million in financial aid and $29 million in scholarships.
-Our award-winning Powercat Financial Counseling program provides financial literacy education and individual counseling for students.
-Affordability is important for our university.
+Each year, we award more than $209 million in financial aid and $54 million in scholarships.
+Our award-winning Powercat Financial program provides financial literacy education and individual counseling for students.